 - What are you getting from your current tools and what are the gaps?

 Carlos Moreno, CTO of Bouqs.com, reminded us, "Evaluation [of a vendor] starts from within.
 It is much easier to evaluate a vendor if you're clear on your goals and strategy."

 3. Select vendors who walk the talk.

 Lastly, seek out vendors that have a similar ethos to your company culture.
 Find companies that are passionate about helping you make things better for your customers and not just focused on closing a deal with you.
 Make sure the software is as delightful to use as you’d expect for your own customers (after all, a tool based on “customer experience” should be easy to use, right?).
 And of course, look for a depth of data and features within the software that will help you solve customer problems every day.

 What I learned at eTail West is that e-commerce brands are eager to "solve” the problem of customer experience.
 They're also thirsty for personalization.
 And they're in a race to gather the most data.
 As you'd expect, there are a lot of vendors out there promising that their tool is the silver bullet.
 The truth is that putting the “human” back in “human experience” is less about a tool and more about an iterative process, one that centers on genuine efforts to see customers as individuals.
 Ariel Kaye, CTO of Parachute quipped, "Building a brand is not a sprint.
 If you cut corners your customers will notice."

 Building a brand is not a sprint.
 If you cut corners your customers will notice.

 — Ariel Kaye, Parachute

-FullStory can help you keep that perspective top of mind and guide you on your journey to improve customer experience.
+FullStory is becoming a critical e-commerce tool can help that puts that perspective top of mind, guiding you on your journey to improve customer experience.